meshcloud/building-blocks/sap-btp/subaccount/README.md

 # SAP BTP subaccount with environment configuration

-This building block Creates a subaccount in SAP BTP which can have an environment like cloudfoundry configured.
+This building block Creates a subaccount in SAP BTP.

 ## How to use this Building Block in meshStack

 1. Go to your meshStack admin area and click on "Building Blocks" from the left pane
 2. Click on "Create Building Block"